No time for working out

 - Work activity into your social life by meeting friends to go dancing or playing Frisbee in the park.

-In addition to the tips listed above, a great source for nutrition and physical activity information is the USDA's MyPlate initiative.
+In addition to the tips listed above, a great source for nutrition and physical activity information is the United States Department of Agriculture's MyPlate initiative.
 This site allows users to tailor much of their information to meet individual nutrition and activity needs.
-Columbia-affilaited students, faculty, staff, and alumni can participate in the University's physical activity initiative, CUMove.
-CU Move encourages members of the Columbia community to engage in active lives that include regular physical activity.
-The program provides participants with motivation, incentives to be active throughout the year, and event calendars with access to plenty of free and low-cost physical activity options on campus and around NYC

 After you start making even small changes in your eating plan and include informal exercise in your day, you are likely to begin feeling better.
 At this point, you may get the urge to do more.
 In addition, cut back on sedentary activities so that additional time and attention can be given to optimizing your health.
 With a slow and steady approach you should be able to find the minutes you desire for being more active.
 Go for it!